bfintal/webicons/README.md

 This social icon set is pretty awesome, although there were some aspects that I wanted to change in the library.
 This fork contains the following changes:

-1. Dropped SVG support
+1. Dropped SVG support for smaller size and a more simpler approach
 2. Segregated the icons into three style sheets (small, normal, large)
 3. Turned the PNGs into sprites to lessen HTTP requests (again: small, normal and large sprites)
 4. Cleaned CSS, the original was 20k.
-It's now split into 4kb files
+It's now split into three 4kb files

 *Usage is the same as before, only now you have to include the CSS files for the sizes you're going to use.*

-**Thanks to FairheadCreative for the icons**
+**Thanks to FairheadCreative for the icons!**

 FC Webicons Set
 =====================